 Gossip Parties are essentially a Gossip Exchange, where information is traded.
 But never ask outright, ‘What’s the gossip?’ or say to a journalist, ‘Now you won’t put this in a newspaper, will you?’
 It’s a cast-iron rule that only ocean-going crashers, who have never uttered anything interesting in their lives, say this.
 Start with ‘Have you heard…’ and drop a delectable titbit.
 There is nothing people love more than gossip and no greater pleasure than feeling in the know.
 Wait for return confidences to flow.

 Invitations I try to go to parties I’ve accepted – or at least do a ‘drive by’.
-But at Christmas, as in July, there can be several gold-platers on the same night.
+But at New Year's, as in July, there can be several gold-platers on the same night.
 Just as I would encourage chaps to try to be ‘one-woman men’, I advise social butterflies to be ‘one-party women’.
 Commit, people!

 Tinsel and other seasonal decorations.
 If you must, but baubles in reds and golds and glass, please.

 I hope no hostesses will read this and think me an ungrateful guest.
 The truth is, as anyone who knows me will confirm, I can’t resist a party – however grim – and am always thrilled to be asked.